OpenC2-org/OrchID/README.md

 This project is a fully fledged deployment, but the "orchid" folder should stand alone as an importable django app if you want to use it in your project.

+Once running an OpenC2 POST endpoint will be available on http://<your_ip>/openc2/

 ## Custom Config

 OrchID uses the Django settings fill to get information about the actuators it can connect to, currently there are these two: